-Including screenshots in your documentation is one of the fastest, most effective ways to show how to do something.
-We may be biased, but our favorite tool to use for process documentation is Snagit.
+Including screenshots in your documentation is one of the fastest, most effective ways to show colleagues how to do something.
+Our favorite tool to use for process documentation is Snagit.

-It allows you to easily capture screenshots, and also add text callouts, numbered steps, and other customizable annotations to draw attention to a particular area to convey information.
+Snagit allows you to easily capture screenshots and add text callouts, numbered steps, and other customizable annotations to draw attention to a particular area to convey information.

 Keep it simple

-Be mindful of your audience’s cognitive load–eliminate unnecessary distractions from your content so that your audience can focus on what is important.
-There are several ways to do this, but in general your guiding principle should be to boil down the communication to what is essential.
+Be mindful of your audience’s cognitive load – eliminate unnecessary distractions from your content so that your audience can focus on what is important.
+There are several ways to do this, but in general, your guiding principle should be to boil down the communication to the essentials.